What is the Homegrown Talent Initiative?

 Who was selected to participate?

-Eight communities (10 districts) will participate in the first year of HTI.
+Seven communities (nine districts) will participate in

 - Grand County (East & West)